COVID-19 Frequently Asked Questions

 What's the latest update with the COVID-19 Vaccine?

-As the COVID-19 pandemic continues in the US and around the world, a massive multinational effort spanning both the private and public sectors is underway to quickly and safely develop a viable vaccine.
 According to the US Centers Disease Control and Prevention (CDC), a vaccine stimulates your body’s immune system to produce antibodies, exactly like it would if you were exposed to a disease.
 After getting vaccinated, you develop immunity to that specific disease, without having to get the disease first.
 This is what makes vaccines such a powerful medical tool.
 Unlike most medicines, which treat or cure diseases, vaccines prevent them.

-Are there any confirmed cases of COVID-19 cases in Brevard County currently?
 How many confirmed cases are in the state of Florida currently?

 The Florida Department of Health provides a continually updating interactive map of the state and each of its counties indicating how many confirmed cases have been identified.
 This resource is updated every few hours.